What Are the Best Places to Stay in Thailand for Families in 2026?

 You’ll cruise past limestone cliffs rising straight from the water, sleep in floating bungalows, and wake up to the sound of gibbons echoing through the jungle.
 It’s one of the most breathtaking places we’ve been in Thailand, and it’s nothing like the beachy south.

 That said, it’s not ideal for very young kids.
 Between longtail boat transfers, steep steps, and no fences on most floating rooms, I’d only recommend it if your children are around 7 or older.
-It’s better suited for adventurous families who don’t mind getting a little wet, muddy, or mosquito-bitten.
+It’s best suited for adventurous families who don’t mind getting a little wet, muddy, or mosquito-bitten, and who’ll think that’s all part of the fun.

 Quick facts about Khao Sok: